BurntCaramel/mortgage-brokers-landing/README.md

 - The built-in router is used with dynamic parameters.
 - The `async` pipe is used to handle subscribing to observable, so I don’t have to manage them.
 As the docs say: _when the component gets destroyed, the async pipe unsubscribes automatically to avoid potential memory leaks_ which is exactly what I desired.
 - Most of the smaller leaf components like review card, star rating, review carousel have some test using [Angular Testing Library](https://testing-library.com/docs/angular-testing-library/intro).
 These allow using higher level roles to query elements on the page, which makes for more robust and easier to write tests.
 - Ideally I’d add more testing, especially one that mocks out the services.
 I’d be keen for some helpful advice on RMA’s preferred approaches to testing.
+The e2e tests use protractor which I’m not familiar with, but I would pick it up quickly.
 - [NGRX](https://ngrx.io/) looks like it would provide a lot of conveniences for managing state and observables in Angular, but decided not to add it to keep things simpler, so keen to hear opinions around this topic.

 ## Styling